ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/docs/02_FindingSteadyStatePopulations.md

 $FCWD(0)=\frac{1}{\sqrt{4\pi\lambda_{l}kT}} \sum_(w=0)^{\infty}\sum_{t=0}^{\infty}\frac{e^{-S}S^{w-t} t!}{w!}\left[L_{t}^{w-t}(S)\right]^2 e^\left(-[E+\lambda_{l}+(w-t)\hbar\Omega]^2/4 \lambda_{l}kT\right)\frac{e^{-t\hbar\Omega⁄kT}}{Z_{\hbar\Omega}}$

 for a transition from an excited state to the ground state.
-It is defined in terms of the energy of the excited state with respect to ground state ($E$), the reorganization energy of thermally occupied low frequency phonon-modes coupled with the transition ($\lambda_{l}$), and the Huang-Rhys factor ($S$) of an effective high energy mode of energy $\hbar\Omega$ ($S = \lambda_{h}/\hbar\Omega$).
+It is defined in terms of the energy of the excited state with respect to the ground state ($E$), the reorganization energy of thermally occupied low frequency phonon-modes coupled with the transition ($\lambda_{l}$), and the Huang-Rhys factor ($S$) of an effective high energy mode of energy $\hbar\Omega$ ($S = \lambda_{h}/\hbar\Omega$).
 These parameters are related to the reorganisation energy associated with the spectral density function described in the file 01_ModelDescription by defining $\lambda_{\mathrm{total}} = \lambda_{l} + \lambda_{h}$ and $\hbar\Omega$ is given by the value of the e_peak parameter.

-The overlap of the wavefunctions associated with the vibronic modes is approximated with the generalized Laguerre polynomials of degree $t$, $L_{t}^{w-t}(S)$.
-The number of ground state and excited states phonon modes ($w$ and $t$, respectively) can generally be truncated depending on the temperature and energy of the effective mode.
-Phonon states are considered to be in thermal equilibrium and their occupation in the initial excited state is normalised with the canonical partition function
+The overlap of the wavefunctions associated with the vibronic modes is approximated using the generalized Laguerre polynomials of degree $t$, $L_{t}^{w-t}(S)$.
+The number of ground state and excited state phonon modes ($w$ and $t$, respectively) can generally be truncated depending on the temperature and energy of the effective mode.
+Phonon states are considered to be in thermal equilibrium and their occupation is normalised using the canonical partition function

 $Z_{\hbar\Omega}=\sum_{t=0}^{\infty}e^{-t\hbar\Omega⁄kT}$

-In the exemplar, we define separate couplings to the ground for excitonic and CT basis states:
+In the exemplar, we define separate couplings to the ground state for excitonic and CT basis states:

 $V_{\mathrm{ex}} = \sum_{kk}c_{kk}^{\alpha}V_{\mathrm{ex}}$